dmustanger/7dtd-ServerTools/README.md

 <br>
 Download and extract the files.<br>
 <br>
-Copy or extract the ServerTools folder and place it in the Mods folder found in the root directory of your server.
-If no mods folder exists, make one.<br>
+Copy the Mods folder to the root directory of your server.<br>
 <br>
 Start the server.<br>
 <br>
-The mod will auto create the config file in the server's world save directory.<br>
+The mod will auto create the config file in the game save directory.<br>
-Enable each part of the mod you want via ..\your world save directory\ServerTools\ServerToolsConfig.xml<br>
+Enable each part of the mod you want via ..\your game save directory\ServerTools\ServerToolsConfig.xml<br>
 Once a module is enabled, if it has a config it will auto create them in the ServerTools folder.<br>
 <br>
 Go to the releases tab and check for the latest files https://github.com/dmustanger/7dtd-ServerTools/releases <br>